 FAQ - Frequently asked questions

-This is a list of questions that have been frequently asked by customers regarding our online shop www.buinger.com
+This is a list of questions that customers have frequently asked regarding our online shop, www.buinger.com

 How to track your shipment online:

 Once your order has been shipped, you will receive an email with the tracking code, and then you can track it on the DHL website: https://www.dhl.de/en/privatkunden/dhl-sendungsverfolgung.html.

 For parcels that contain weapons, it's different since they are shipped with a private transportation company.